eddins/hornjourney/content/post/2023/memorizing-as-practice-aid/index.md

 ---
-title: Memorizing as a Practice Aid
+title: Memorizing as a practice aid
 date: 2023-06-08
 ---